 Kenya is not a self-drive destination, roads are busy, not well maintained or sign posted, so best to leave the stress up to the local professionals.
 In Nairobi rush hour traffic means the capital grinds to a halt and it takes some creative driving and local knowledge to extricate yourself from the jams.

-Most tours will be a combination of road transfers in comfortable, air conditioned mini buses and domestic flights which leave the hub of from Wilson Domestic Airport in Nairobi.
-This slightly chaotic base is where all of the light aircraft take off from going to the various airstrips around the country which service the game reserves and individual safari camps.
+Most safari tours will be a combination of road transfers in comfortable, air conditioned mini buses and domestic flights which leave the hub of Wilson Domestic Airport in Nairobi.
+This slightly chaotic base is where all of the light aircraft take off from, going to the various airstrips around the country which service the game reserves and individual safari camps.
 A few of the airlines operate circular routes that connect different reserves for example Laikapia onto Masai Mara.
 It should be noted that these operate in a strict anti clock wise route with the Mara last before returning with exiting passengers on their way back to Nairobi.
 For this reason, safari itineraries usually operate in quite a fixed way unless of course you charter your own plane.